All tutorials

 The what3words Voice API allows a user to say three words into any application or service, with it returning a configurable list of what3words address suggestions, all through a single API call.

 This example instantiates a W3WMicrophone which provides an audio stream to autosuggest(audio:) which begins recording when autosuggest is called.
-For information on W3WMicrophone and customizing your own W3WAudioStream for autosuggest(audio:) see the Voice API README.
+For information on W3WMicrophone and customizing your own W3WAudioStream for autosuggest(audio:) see the Voice API readme file.

 // make a microphone